The 4Es – Education, Encouragement, Enforcement and Evaluation

 Having a student safety patrol program at a school provides opportunity for older students to be directly involved in promoting safety around their school.

 Crossing guards can encourage driver compliance and safe pedestrian behavior at crosswalks near the school and, with the right credentials, can direct traffic.
 Well-trained adult crossing guards at key locations go a long way towards addressing parent concerns about pedestrian safety.
 All crossing guards should receive training.
-The Mississippi Department of Education developed a Crossing Guard Training Program and training materials available on their MDEs Pupil Transportation website.

 Evaluation allows SRTS programs to track progress over time.
 The National Center for SRTS developed tools used across the country to collect data about how students get to school and parent attitudes about walking and bicycling.
 These tools include the Student Travel Tally and the Parent Survey.
 In addition to these data collection tools, the NCSRTS offers an online data system that provides tools to enter, update, view, and summarize data from their tally and survey forms.